jungbluth/kbase_workspace_utils/README.md

 from kbase_workspace_utils import download_reads

 # Pass in a file path where you want the fastq to be saved
-download_reads(ref=ws_reference, path=fastq_file_path)
+paths = download_reads(ref=ws_reference, save_dir=directory_to_save_file)
 ```

-This will return the full path of the downloaded file, with the original filename from the workspace.
+This will return an array of file paths according to the following rules:

-Note that the there must not be an existing file at the path that you provide.
+* If the reads are single ended, then you will get one filepath of `ws_obj_name.single.fastq`
+* If the reads are paired ends and interleaved, then you will get one filepath of `ws_obj_name.paired.interleaved.fastq`
+* If the reads are paired ends and not interleaved, then you will get two filepaths, one of `ws_obj_name.paired.fwd.fastq` for left reads and one of `ws_obj_name.paired.rev.fastq` for right reads.

 ### Download an Assembly to a fasta file